fhempy/fhempy/FHEM/bindings/python/fhempy/lib/zappi/README.md

 # Zappi
-This module connects to your Volvo account and retrieves data from your car.
-It can also be used to activate climate control, lock/unlock, etc..
+This module privides the data from a Zappi charger wallbox.
+Optional it shows the measurements from connected harvi boxes.
+It can also be used to start/stop the charging, select charging mnode and set greenlevel for ECO+ mode,

-Thanks to ...
+Special thanks to CJNE for proving the myenergi API

 ## Setup